product-os/flowzone/README.md

 If a `Cargo.toml` file is found in the root of the repository, Flowzone will run tests on the code formatting (using `cargo fmt` and `cargo clippy`) and then run tests for a set of target architectures given in [`cargo_targets`](#cargo_targets).
 In order to disable Rust testing, set the value of that variable to `""`.

+For cross building targets, flowzone uses [cross](https://github.com/cross-rs/cross).
+This also means that further build options (e.g. [pre-build hooks](https://github.com/cross-rs/cross#pre-build-hook)) can be defined by adding a `Cross.toml` file to the local repository.

 When [`rust_binaries`](#rust_binaries) is set to `true`, Flowzone will also build release artifacts for each target architecture given in [`cargo_targets`](#cargo_targets) and upload the artifacts to the GitHub release.

 ### GitHub